Mark Saltzman: Affiliations

 Saltzman has, for many years, been a mentor in the Blank Theatre Company's Young Playwrights’ Festival, held annually in Los Angeles.
 He is the president of the Arnold Glassman Fund, a charitable foundation that provides grants for film and theater projects.
 He is also a graduate of Cornell University's English and Theater Departments.

 Personal life

 Saltzman's partner, Arnold "Arnie" Glassman, was a film editor known for his work on The Celluloid Closet and Frailty.
 After first meeting in October 1979, by 1986 they were living together as an out couple in New York.
 They were together for 20 years before Glassman died in 2003.
-According to Saltzman, when writing the Sesame Street characters Bert and Ernie, he wrote their interpersonal dynamic, playfulness and loving bond as a reflection of his own relationship with Glassman.
+According to Saltzman, when writing two Sesame Street characters Bert and Ernie, he wrote their interpersonal dynamic, playfulness and loving bond as a reflection of his own relationship with Glassman.

 Saltzman currently lives in Los Angeles.